A toolkit for ortho-symplectic dualities: Generalized duality appetizers for or with adjoint

 On the l.h.s., in the IR we are left with $SO(2N)_1$ with an adjoint $\Phi$ and $\cW=0$.
 On the r.h.s., in the IR, we are left with a theory with the singlets $\sigma_k \leftrightarrow \text{Tr}(\Phi^{2k})$ and $\mathbb{B} \leftrightarrow Pf(\Phi)$.
 No non-trivial polynomial superpotential invariant under $U(1)_{\Phi} \times U(1)_R$ exists, so the dual must be free: \be \ba{c} SO(2N)_1 \, \text{w/ adjoint $\Phi$}\\ \cW= 0 \ea \qquad \Longleftrightarrow \qquad \ba{c} N\,\, \text{free chirals} \\ \sigma_k \leftrightarrow \text{Tr}(\Phi^{2k}),\, k=1,\ldots,N-1\\ \mathbb{B} \leftrightarrow \text{Baryon}\,\,\text{Pf}\,\Phi\,. \ea \ee This duality was conjectured in \cite{Kapustin:2011vz}.

 \paragraph{$SO(2N+1)_1$ with adjoint} We start from \eqref{eq:Sconf3} and turn on a real mass for the flavor $t$.
 The operators $\M_{\Phi^j}$, $\text{Tr}(t \Phi^{2i} t)$, $\M^-_{t\Phi^{N-1}}$ and the baryon $\epsilon \cdot t \Phi^N$ are charged under the corresponding $U(1)$ symmetry, the operators $\text{Tr}(\Phi^{2k})$ are uncharged.
 At the end of the RG flow, the baryon-monopole $\M^-$ transforms non-trivially under charge conjugation and transforms non-trivially as a vector under the $SO(2N+1)$ gauge group, because of the non-vanishing Chern-Simons level.
 The dressed monopole $\M^-_{\Phi^{N}}$ is however still gauge invariant and belongs to the chiral ring.
-We flip this particular operator adding an extra flipping field ${\rho}$.
-The presence of this extra invariant operator in the chiral ring can be checked using the supersymmetric index.
+A way to check the presence of this particular gauge-invariant baryon monopole is through the use of the supersymmetric index:

+where $\phi$ is the fugacity for the $U(1)$ global symmetry rotating the adjoint field and $\omega$ is the fugacity for the magnetic symmetry.
+The first non-trivial term in \eqref{eq:IndexEl3} corresponds to the operator $\text{Tr}\Phi^2$ while the second corresponds to a monopole, given the non-trivial charge under $\mathcal{M}$.
+The R-charge is consistent with the hypothesis that the operator appearing in the index is $\mathfrak{M}^-_{\Phi^N}$ as claimed.